 We sold our construction supply company in 2003 and wanted to get back to our roots with animals and the farm.
 We were both blessed to have grown up with livestock and understood the hard work and dedication it takes and wanted to get our hands dirty again.
 After consulting with Gabe's parents, Tim and Teresa Vincent, of Celebrity Alpaca Sales, we traveled the country visiting farms and breeders and fell in love with the Suris right away and knew that was the direction for us.
 We bought our foundation group in 2003 and continue to expand our quality and goals as Oregon Alpaca Farm.
+What are your main goals?

 We wanted to put our focus on one or two traits and the most important for us was luster.
 Over time we have found that the other aspects such as fineness and uniformity just follow.
 At Oregon Alpaca Farm, even after 15 years of breeding, we still keep that focus of improving individual traits and it has paid off and continues to pay off with three high selling Suri females in a row at Celebrity Sales Auctions.
 We continue to evolve with each generation of cria.
 Our goal is to solidify the fleece traits and produce consistent and high quality alpacas by dedication to the breed and careful planning on the matings.
 Recent fleece results with awards like "best luster" and high scores from senior judges have given us the confidence that we're on the right track.
-Even skin biopsy tests from an acknowledged lab report uses phrases like "elite uniformity" and "best Suri set of numbers I have seen for fineness and uniformity."
+Even skin biopsy tests from an acknowledged lab report uses phrases like "elite uniformity" and "best Suri set of numbers I have seen for What is your model based on?

+fineness and uniformity."
 Our model is based on being a productive small farm.
 Gabe has a full time "nine to five" job and we both work the farm from scooping poo to "farm to table women's luncheons" serving our home grown veggies, chicken and pork.
 We typically have a very select group of crias each year, which gives time us time to be there for customers.
 We don't want to sell animals by the volume, we want to sell quality that lasts.
 At Oregon Alpaca Farm, we are constantly looking at what not only the judges like but what the buyers want and what is selling.
 If you can't sell your product in the end it doesn't matter what you do.
 Quality is what people want and we let our animals speak for themselves.
+What makes your project unique?

 Oregon Alpaca Farm is unique not only in our extensive knowledge but also our long-term commitment to the industry.
 We've given back over the years with our donations to AOA, Quechua Benefit and other organizations that strive to continue the unique alpaca industry.
 We're proud of all that we've done.
 Also, for the last five years, I have worked closely with a local high school.
 We offer an internship to one junior or senior student that is interested in pursuing a career with animals.
 I have him or her for the school year.
 I'm on my fifth intern and there is a waiting list.
 They earn college credits and an actual grade from their advisor after I evaluate their performance.
+What does the future of the alpaca industry look like to you?